jahilldev/11tyby/README.md

 # eleventy-setup

-> Configured to use TypeScript, SASS, Preact and other useful things
+> Configured to use TypeScript, SASS, CSS Modules, Preact, asset hashing and other useful things

 ## Why

 Getting setup with the necessary tooling to handle TypeScript, JSX, dynamic imports, SASS etc is time consuming.
-This project also has partial component hydration to reduce the amount of code shipped to your users.
+This project also has partial hydration to reduce the amount of code shipped to your users.

 ## Installation